 The syllabus, including the schedule and topics to be covered, is subject to change, but I will notify you of any changes.

-Here is the current reading list (the first two are the required textbooks; the second one is free online):
+Here is the current reading list (the first two are the required textbooks, the rest are required articles):

 You may find some useful topic ideas in: Goertzel et al, Software Security Assurance State of the Art Report, May 2007.

 You must be able to write programs.
 This is a practical class for developing programs, and you’ll have a programming project as part of the class.

 You must be able to read and understand programs in both Java and C. The principles are language-independent, but I have to pick some languages so we can discuss specific examples.
 Java and C are two of the top programming languages according to the TIOBE programming community index; using both lets us examine a variety of real-world issues with widely-used languages.
 In particular, C lets us examine issues that can only occur in memory-unsafe languages (e.g., C, C++, and Objective-C), while Java lets us examine issues that can still occur in memory-safe languages.
 Some students have had success learning C simultaneously, but plan to spend a lot of extra time if you do that.
 You’ll need to be able to understand both Java and C code for the mid-term exam, and I can’t be a language tutor.